 Avi Loeb's contention is that 'Oumuamua was not long and thin but hemispherical – a conjecture calculated by another astronomer.
 Further, he explains that the close-to-the-Sun course adjustment could be due to Solar wind provided the object was very light and not due to cometary venting as is the official view.
 Loeb rules out cometary venting as no dust was detected with the theorised gas expulsion: dust release always accompanies gas release from comets!
 Indeed, from size calculations of 'Oumuamua being a thin hemispherical sheet, dark on one side and reflective on the other, it would be possible for Solar wind to nudge 'Oumuamua in exactly the way that was observed.

-Essentially Avi Loeb's case fits the bill, whereas the accepted view simply does not satisfy all the observations made.
+Essentially Avi Loeb's case seems to fit the bill (at least as things stand now -- early 2020), whereas the accepted view simply does not satisfy all the observations made.
 But his case only works of 'Oumuamua was extremely light and that it was in essence a light sail.
 Large light sails are not found in nature and so Avi Loeb concludes that 'Oumuamua must have been constructed by technological extraterrestrials!

 Having read Extraterrestrial, and in preparation for this review, despite being in SARS-CoV-2/CoVID-19 lockdown without internet access, I nonetheless discovered I had two 'Oumuamua papers in my academic collection on my server.
 One of these was the Nature paper that ascribed 'Oumuamua near-Sun course correction to cometary-like out-gassing(1), out-gassing which Loeb notes was never observed, and a pre-print of Loeb's own paper with Shmuel Bialy, putting forward the case for 'Oumuamua being a light sail.
 (2).
 So, in addition to having another (more academic) version of Loeb's take, I had the alternate view that 'Oumuamua was a body that had some volatiles that out-gassed when close to the Sun, so altering its course.